Turkish Online Program Dates: 21 June – 21 July 2022

-The program consists of 3 sections and 13 modules in total.
+The program consists of 4 sections and 17 modules in total.
 Each module is approximately 20–25 minutes long, and at the end of each module you are asked to answer multiple-choice quiz questions.

-All program materials are digital and will be provided by ANAMED through the online program platform.
+All online program materials are digital and will be provided by ANAMED through the online program platform.
 It is not possible to download presentations or videos.
 They are available only on the platform during the program dates.
 Please do not forget to take notes.
 Additionally, please note that all materials are copyrighted and recording the videos is not permitted.

-Müge Ergun (Koç University, ANAMED Fellow)
+Müge Ergun (2018-2020 ANAMED Environmental Archaeology Fellow)

 Müge Ergun is an archaeologist and archaeobotanist who holds a Ph.D. from Istanbul University’s Department of Prehistory and Paris 1 Panthéon-Sorbonne University Doctoral School of Archaeology (co-tutelle, 2016), and an M.A. from Istanbul University’s Department of Prehistory (2009).
 Her research focuses on people-plant interactions, plant-based activities in daily and seasonal routines, and their effects on the economic and socio-cultural lives of communities, with a special interest in the beginnings of agriculture and the domestication process in Southwest Asia.
 She has recently been working on projects focusing on early Neolithic communities from Central Anatolia (Aşıklı Höyük and Balıklı) and North Cyprus (Tatlısu- Çiftlikdüzü (Akanthou-Arkosykos)).

-Hannah Lau (Koç University, ANAMED Fellow)
+Hannah Lau (2018-2020 ANAMED Environmental Archaeology Fellow)

 Hannah Lau is an anthropological archaeologist whose research uses zooarchaeological data to examine the relationship between ancient peoples’ animal management practices, the environment, and sociopolitical complexity.
-She received her Ph.D. in Archaeology from the University of California, Los Angeles (2016) where her work documented social and economic cooperation and coordination in agropastoral production among inhabitants at the Halaf period site of Domuztepe (ca. 6000–5450 BCE) in southeastern Turkey.
+She received her Ph.D. in Archaeology from the University of California, Los Angeles (2016) where her work documented social and economic cooperation and coordination in agropastoral production among inhabitants at the Halaf period site of Domuztepe (ca. 6000–5450 BCE) in southeastern Türkiye.
 Dr. Lau has fieldwork experience at a number of sites in the Near East and South Caucasus.
-In addition to her work in Turkey, she has worked in Azerbaijan since 2009 in the southeastern province of Lerik and in the Autonomous Republic of Naxçıvan.
+In addition to her work in Türkiye, she has worked in Azerbaijan since 2009 in the southeastern province of Lerik and in the Autonomous Republic of Naxçıvan.